 Jingtong Elementary School - Pingxi Junior High School - Shifen Sky Lantern Square - Old Shifen Street

-Vesak, also known as Buddha Day, is a big holiday of Buddhists in Sri Lanka as well as in other parts of the world, especially in Asia.
+Vesak, also known as Buddha Day, is a big holiday for Buddhists in Sri Lanka as well as in other parts of the world, especially in Asia.
 The festival commemorates the Birth, the Enlightenment, and the Passing Away of Gautama Buddha.
 This is the time of compassion and kindness where Buddhists make efforts to bring happiness to unlucky people and try to live according to the teaching of Buddha.
 This is also a time to great joy and happiness.
-People decorate their house, illuminate temples, and float lanterns to wish for a good fortune.
+People decorate their houses, illuminate temples, and float lanterns to wish for good fortune.

 There are many religious activities during Vesak in Sri Lanka.
 Buddhists worship, offer flowers, light lamps, and burn incense in temples.
 People decorate their houses and hang traditional Vesak koodu (colorful lanterns) in front of their homes, along streets, and other public places.
-Toranas (electrically lit pandols) are set up every corner to illuminate the streets and Dansalas (free food stalls) offer free food and drinks to passerby.
+Toranas (electrically lit pandols) are set up every corner to illuminate the streets and Dansalas (free food stalls) offer free food and drinks to passersby.
 Mime and street theatre performances are easy to find throughout the cities.

 Every street in Colombo city, but the three most beautiful places are Gangarama Temple, Dehiwala, and Galle Face Green.